 Over the past several years, I have watched as HIPAA - the Health Insurance Portability and Accountability Act of 1996, has been rolled out.
 It is good to see more emphasis on keeping your health information private.
 Many months ago, I first encountered the down side of privacy - that is, lack of information.
 I had received a bill and after contacting the health care provider was essentially informed that 1.
 No, they could not provide me information about the service (due to HIPAA) and 2.
 Yes, I was responsible for payment.
 I found this provider's conclusion very interesting and their logic flowed something like this:

-1. The family member who had been treated was of legal age, thus they could not disclose medical information without their consent ANDIn contrast, my logic flows something like this:
+1. The family member who had been treated was of legal age, thus they could not disclose medical information without their consent AND

 2. The "guarantor" is the primary holder of the insurance who is ultimately responsible for ensuring payment.